emfy0/ar_virtual_field/README.md

   - `scope`: A lambda defining a scope that fetches the virtual field value (optional).
   - `select`: SQL selection logic (can be a string or arel node or a lambda returning a string or arel_node) to define how the field is computed.
   - `get`: A method to retrieve the value of the virtual field when the field isn't fetched via SQL.
-  - `default`: A default value for the virtual field if the result is nil (optional).
+  - `default`: A default value(can be a string or arel node or a lambda returning a string or arel_node) for the virtual field if the result is nil (optional).

 Example: